knubie/learning-hoon/post-2.md

 --
 ```

 Notice that we've only declared one sample to be used amongst all the arms.
 Doors are unique in Hoon, in that there are no real equivalents in other languages.
 They're useful when you need to create multiple functions with the same signature.
-Assuming we store this core in a variable named `foo`, we can call its arms with `%~` like this:
+Assuming we store this core in a variable named `foo`, we can call its arms with with the rune `%~` (which is aptly named `:open`) like this:

 ```
 dojo> %~(add-one foo 3)